 Calm Your Nervous System

-What's the BEST thing you can do to heal & calm your nervous system naturally?
+What's the BEST thing you can do to heal?

 Calm Your Nervous System for Deep Healing

-Healing can only happen if you're regularly operating from a relaxed state.
-The goal of calming your nervous system is to relax your body and mind.
+Healing requires relaxation.
+Calming your nervous system means relaxing your body and mind.
 Although this sounds simple, most people struggle with this, and their health and well-being reflect it.
 Let’s cover some basics about your nervous system so you understand the importance of this simple yet crucial and oh-so-relaxing tip!

 How Your Nervous System Works